 In Indian cooking, pandan is used to enhance the flavor of pulao, biryani and sweet coconut rice pudding, payesh, if basmati rice is not used.
 It acts as a cheap substitute for the basmati rice fragrance as one can use normal, non-fragrant rice and with the help of pandan the dish tastes and smells like basmati.

-The flower’s extract, kewra, is commonly used to flavor Indian desserts such as rasgulla (cottage cheese in syrup), gulab jamun (fried cottage cheese in syrup), and rasmalai (cottage cheese with condensed milk).
+The flower’s extract, kewra, is commonly used to flavour Indian desserts such as rasgulla, gulab jamun, and rasmalai.

 Therapeutic and Other Uses